YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

   }
   int main()
   {
-    //TODO: Print Probabilites each on a single line:
+    //Print Probabilites each on a single line:
     //P1=Value
     //:
     //P5=Value